Click Here to Shop the Virtual Khan el-Khalili, the Store for Egypt Lovers

 Predynastic Ancient Egypt was a contrast of mixed ecologies.
 These ranged from the borderland deserts both to the east and to the west of the floodplains, to the contrast between the Middle and Upper Egyptian floodplains itself and the Nile Delta.
 The differing environments affected not only settlement regions, but also site positions within those regions as well as the cultural composition of the inhabitants.

-The Foundation Ceremony For Ancient Egyptian Religious Buildings by Alan Winston
+The Foundation Ceremony For Ancient Egyptian Religious Buildings by Jimmy Dunn writing as Alan Winston

 Most all of Egypt's best built monuments, the ones still around for us to see today, were somehow related to religion, and all construction of religious buildings in ancient Egypt began with ceremonies of very ancient origin.
 Today, we call these foundation rituals.
 The rituals involved leaving a foundation deposit buried not only under the corners of, for example, a temple, but sometimes at the apex and even at the corners of individual halls, courtyards and shrines as well as underneath pylons, columns and obelisks.
 They have been a valuable source of information for Egyptologist throughout the years.